gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

  - New LGPL [Module_FFMpeg](https://github.com/gizmore/phpgdo-ffmpeg) which offers MP3 encoding and ffmpeg wrappers.

- - Created a [composer.json](../composer.json) for the GDOv7 core.
-It can be installed with composer require gizmore/phpgdo.

  - Refurbished [Module_Boostrap5](https://github.com/gizmore/phpgdo-bootstrap5) and [Module_Boostrap5Theme](https://github.com/gizmore/phpgdo-bootstrap5-theme).

  - The automated [todo](../gdo_todo.sh) [generation](GDO7_TODO_AUTO.md) is working again.
+(TODO)

+ - The only core dependency was htmlpurifier.
+This has changed by moving it to [phpgdo-html](https://github.com/gizmore/phpgdo-html), which is a message provider using it.
+The core now simply htmlspecialchars() the input for the output.
+All more enhanced message providers, like [CKEditor](https://github.com/gizmore/phpgdo-ckeditor) or [Markdown](https://github.com/gizmore/phpgdo-markdown), depend on it for security reasons.

+ - New Website Module [Hydra](https://github.com/gizmore/phpgdo-hydra) to monitor services.
+Implemented [core.health](https://github.com/gizmore/phpgdo/blob/main/GDO/Core/Method/Health.php) for a phpgdo compatible endpoint that renders a [health card](https://github.com/gizmore/phpgdo/blob/main/GDO/Core/GDT_HealthCard.php).
+You can see it in action [here](https://kassierercard.org/core/health): [html](https://kassierercard.org/core/health?_fmt=html&_ajax=1) [json](https://kassierercard.org/core/health?_fmt=json) [cli](https://kassierercard.org/core/health?_fmt=cli).

+ - New Website Module [KassiererCard](https://github.com/gizmore/phpgdo-kassierer-card) - A website about local worker and customer bonus point systems.
+[Demo](https://kassierercard.org)

 ## 7.0.1 / released 01.Sep.2022

-GDOv7.0.1 will try to convert all worthy gdo6 modules into the GDOv7 API.
+ - GDOv7.0.1 will try to convert all worthy gdo6 modules into the GDOv7 API.
+Quite accomplished now.

- - [GDO_Country]() now tries to render UTF8 country flags in CLI mode.
+ - [GDO_Country](https://github.com/gizmore/phpgdo-country/blob/main/GDO_Country.php#L93) now tries to render UTF8 country flags in CLI mode.

- - [Module_Perf](../GDO/Perf/Module_Perf.php) now additionally utilizes PHP [getrusage](https://www.php.net/manual/en/function.getrusage.php).
+ - [Module_Perf](../GDO/Perf/Module_Perf.php) now additionally utilizes PHP [getrusage](https://www.php.net/manual/en/function.getrusage.php)

  - Memcached now does a fallback to filecache API, if config.php GDO_MEMCACHED ist set to 2.
 GDO_MEMCACHED is now an INT from 0-2.

  - New Account settings with all module settings on one page.

  - New [GDT_UserType](../GDO/User/GDT_UserType.php), "link", to link various input sources together.
+It will be used to link accounts together.

  - A working website: HTTP/WWW support beside CLI and JSON.
 Write methods once and use them everywhere!

  - New demo sites, like [Fineprint](https://fineprint.phpgdo.com) which is a web exploit hacking challenge.

  - [Module_DOMPDF](https://github.com/gizmore/phpgdo-dompdf) replaces [Module_TCPDPF](https://github.com/gizmore/phpgdo-dompdf) (which never got finished).
 We are now using a HTML to PDF strategy.
 New GDT render method renderPDF() which defaults renderHTML().
 It's the first module to use composer as 3rd party library provider.
+(STALLED)

  - [GDT_ACL](../GDO/User/GDT_ACL.php) is now a core GDT and has been moved to